Biphobia: Intersections with feminism

-Race
+Intersections with gender

+Men

+Studies indicate that preferences against dating bisexual men are stronger than against bisexual women, even amongst bisexual women.

+Intersections with race

 While the general bisexual population as a whole faces biphobia, this oppression is also aggravated by other factors such as race.
 In a study conducted by Grady L. Garner Jr. titled Managing Heterosexism and Biphobia: A Revealing Black Bisexual Male Perspective, the author interviews 14 self-identified black bisexual men to examine how they cope with heterosexism and biphobia in order to formulate coping strategies.
 Data from the interviews revealed that 33% of the participants reported heterosexism and biphobia experiences, while 67% did not.
 He explains that the internalization of negative sociocultural messages, reactions, and attitudes can be incredibly distressing as bisexual black males attempted to translate or transform these negative experiences into positive bisexual identity sustaining ones.